bananu7/Contrlua/README.md

 ```

 This will cause App A_1 to run on Node 2 physically, but on Node 1
-in terms of AOS cloud.
+in terms of Contrlua cloud.

 #Scenario 2